 This plan never came to pass.
 While the arrangement would have been mutually beneficial since The New School’s library is modest (its students often depend upon the larger network of libraries available in New York City) the removal of the prison has complex implications for the history of incarceration and queerness in The West Village.
 Extending this history into the life of books, the libraries that house them, and the people who read them, Book Repair Lab actively works to fulfill the wishlist of books for the library at Rikers Correctional Center compiled individuals incarcerated there.

--Written by Macushla Robinson and Anna Harsanyi, Curators of In the Historical Present, The New School / Parsons School of Design
+Curated and written by Macushla Robinson and Anna Harsanyi, Curators of In the Historical Present, The New School / Parsons School of Design

 Photo by Chris Carr